Assessing a Child's Development & Referring to a Regional Center

 6. Document all contacts with the child, including the brief screenings, in both the Contact and Health Notebooks.
 Describe the child’s appearance and behaviors, all efforts to wake the child (if applicable), and any concerns observed regarding the child’s development.

-7. Based on the assessment, if it appears that there are developmental delays, immediately perform the following steps:
+7. Based on the assessment, if it appears that there are developmental delays or suspected developmental disability, immediately perform the following steps:

 1. Discuss the concern with the SCSW.